 That depends on where you're looking.
-Overall, the employment of network administrators in the U.S. is expected to rise by about six percent between 2016 and 2026.
-But that number is significantly higher for network administrators employed by companies that provide IT services to other organizations.
-In that sub-sector, the anticipated rate of growth is 20 percent.**
+Overall, the employment of network administrators in the U.S. is expected to rise by about five percent between 2018 and 2028.
+But that number is significantly higher for network administrators who work in systems design and related services.
+In that sub-sector, the anticipated rate of growth is 24 percent.2

 A lot of the growth in the networking field will likely be a result of ongoing technology upgrades, the trend toward cloud computing and virtualization, and the expanding IT needs of the healthcare industry.
 In addition, many current IT professionals will be retiring in the coming years, which will lead to more job availability.
-When you account for employment growth as well as replacement-hiring needs, the total number of job openings that are projected to become available over the decade from 2016 to 2026 look like this:**
+When you account for employment growth as well as replacement-hiring needs, the average number of annual job openings that are projected to become available over the decade from 2016 to 2026 look like this:3

 - Network and computer systems administrators—29,300